KamilSJaron/smudgeplot/FAQ.md

 This could happen, but under slightly different circumstances.
 Only if one haplotype would be very diverged and the genome would be ABC (where AB are similar, C is distant), then we would not be able to identify C as the corresponding haplotype and smudgeplot would indeed look like diploid (because the only kmer pairs one SNP away from each other would be kmers heterozygous kmers between A and B).
 If all thee haplotypes are evenly distant but still close than AAB smudge will be mixture of genomic positions where 1.
 2. haplotypes are the same and 3. has a SNP, 1.
 3. are the same and 2. is different and 2.
 3. are same and 1. is different.
 Smudgeplots are not phasing haplotypes, so we can not make strong claims about haplotype divergence for triploids (although I am trying to make some guesses).

-##### What are the assumptions of smudgeplots?
+##### 5. What are the assumptions of smudgeplots?

 We require:
 - single individual (or clonal population)
-- not crazy high coverage variance (this can be compensated with genome coverage, but for instance a 100x genome with whole genome amplification was not enough)
+- not too high coverage variance (this can be compensated with genome coverage, but for instance a 100x genome with whole genome amplification was not enough)
 - low sequencing error rates (<1%)

 However, the method should be robust to: